rayray-06/Software-dev-2-assignment-Mario-Game-/README.md

 The game is aimed at casual players who enjoy simple and easy-to-play platform games.
 The controls are basic so the game can be played by people with different levels of experience.

 ---
+## 5. User Profiles
+---
+## 6. User Requirements

+- The player should be able to move left and right
+- The player should be able to jump
+- The player should be able to collect coins
+- The player should avoid enemies
+- The player should be able to restart after losing

+**User Stories**

+- As a player, I want to jump so that I can reach platforms
+- As a player, I want to collect coins so that I can increase my score
+- As a player, I want to avoid enemies so that I don’t lose the game

+---

+## 7. System Requirements

+- The system must detect keyboard input
+- The system must implement gravity and jumping
+- The system must detect collisions
+- The system must update and display the score
+- The system must render the game in real time
+- The system must reset the game when the player loses

+---